 Did you know that a property being marketed or “Listed” as an HMO means nothing.
-No one can buy a licensed HMO.
+No one can buy a licensed House in Multiple Occupation.

 The license belongs to and is granted to the seller or owner.
 No buyer can purchase an HMO licence with a property.
-Buyers must apply to Council for a new licence.
+Buyers must apply to the Local Authority for their own licence.

 Mandatory Licence HMOs?